Axnjr/Blazze.js/README.md

 - __🐣 Easy Setup:__ - Hit `npx blazz-init` to start building your projects, you'll be asked a few questions for configuring Blazze & that's it Blazze will set up the project for you.

-- __💪 TypeScript:__ - Out of the box TS support, no configurations and environment setup, just get started directly.
+- __💪 TypeScript:__ - Out-of-the-box TS support, no configurations, and environment setup, just get started directly.

 - __📂 Directory based Routing:__ - Keep the logic separated without any setup.
 Routes are based on the directory structure. ex: you will create a dir `user` inside of which you can add your logic for various request methods viz: `GET`, `POST`, `PUT`, `PATCH`, `DELETE`.